How to Learn a New Language COMPSCI1020

 Requirements of Entry

-Written examination 50%, lab test 10%, in-class quizzes 5%, written guide to learning a new language 10%, report on workplace practices 25%.
+Written examination 50%, practical test 10%, class test 5%, written guide to learning a new language 10%, report on workplace practices 25%.

 The aim of this course is to provide students with the skills and knowledge to pick up a new programming language.
 The students will also be able to develop existing programming skills in order to embed sound programming language fundamentals and techniques for structuring programs appropriately.
 The course also teaches the basics of writing good clean code that is easy to read and maintain.